KeMichelle/eduardo-website/WEBSITE_CONTENT_FOR_CLIENT.md

 **Page Description:**

 ```
 Ready to start your wellness journey with authentic Nipponflex products?
-Get in touch with Eduardo Penafiel, your authorized UK distributor, to learn more about genuine Nipponflex solutions, schedule a consultation, or discuss your wellness needs.
+Get in touch with Eduardo Penafiel, your authorised UK distributor, to learn more about genuine Nipponflex solutions, schedule a consultation, or discuss your wellness needs.
 ```

 ### **Your Contact Information**